plausible/website/_posts/2021-08-03-how-we-scaled-customer-support-for-4-000-subscribers-and-1-000-monthly-trials-as-a-bootstrapped-saas.md

 ---
 layout: post
-title: How we scaled customer support for 4k+ subscribers and 1k+ monthly trials without adding dedicated personnel
+title: How we scaled support for 4,000+ subscribers and 1,000+ monthly trials (without dedicated support personnel)
 description: How we scaled our two-person bootstrapped startup to support 4k+ subscribers, 1k+ trials per month and a growing open source community before looking for any help.